keycdn/cache-enabler/readme.txt

 == Description ==

+= WordPress Cache Engine =
 The Cache Enabler plugin creates static HTML files and stores them on the servers disk.
 The web server will deliver the static HTML file and avoids the resource intensive backend processes (core, plugins and database).
-This will improve the performance of your WordPress installation.
+This WordPress cache engine will improve the performance of your website.

 = Features =